kingting/gh-pages/README.md

 git push origin main
 ```

-2. Go to your repository settings on GitHub, navigate to the "GitHub Pages" section, and ensure the source is set to the `gh-pages` branch.
+2. Go to your repository settings on GitHub, navigate to "Pages" under "Code and automation," and ensure the Source under "GitHub Pages" - "Build and Deployment" is set to "GitHub Actions.

 Your site should now be live at `https://username.github.io/my-jekyll-site`.